-Surat West Election Results 2022: Will BJP retain its power in the diamond city or AAP make inroads?
+Surat West Election Results 2022: BJP's Purnesh Modi leads with 6,834 votes; AAP candidate trails

 Surat West Election Result 2022: Bharatiya Janata Party's Purneshbhai Modi is leading in India's diamond city as of now.
+Purneshbhai Modi is leading with 6,834 votes as of now whereas Aam Aadmi Party's Moxesh Sanghvi is trailing and has secured 916 votes so far.
 The counting of votes is underway to decide the fate of 833 candidates.
 Surat West is a part of India’s diamond city Surat and has historically been a Bharatiya Janata Party (BJP) turf.
 In the 2022 Gujarat elections, BJP’s Purneshbhai Ishwarlal Modi, Congress’ Sanjay Patwa, and Aam Aadmi Party’s (AAP) Moxesh Sanghvi will fight it out to win Surat West.

 Gujarat elections were conducted across two phases on December 1 (phase 1) and December 5 (phase 2) respectively.
 Total 2.51 crore voters decided the fate of 833 candidates in the fray.